core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 ## Major differences between ietf-constrained-yang-library and ietf-yang-library

 YANG module ietf-constrained-yang-library targets the same functionality and shares the same approach as YANG module ietf-yang-library.
-The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-sid}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.
+The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-yang-cbor}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

 * YANG module ietf-constrained-yang-library extends the caching mechanism supported by ietf-yang-library to multiple servers.
 This is accomplished by supporting the identityref datatype for "module-set-id".
 This enables the use of a managed identifier (i.e. a SID) to identify a specific assembly of YANG modules, deviations and features implemented by a group of constrained servers.